MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 This class uses the `DependencyService` to get an instance of the `iOSNotificationManager` class and provides incoming notification data to the `ReceiveNotification` method.

-The `AppDelegate` class must specify the custom delegate during the application startup.
-The `iOSNotificationReceiver` is instantiated in the `FinishedLaunching` method:
+The `AppDelegate` class must specify the custom delegate during application startup.
+The `AppDelegate` class must specify an `iOSNotificationReceiver` object as the `UNUserNotificationCenter` delegate during application startup.
+This occurs in the `FinishedLaunching` method:

 ```csharp
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)